karelholub/pleasant-owl-36fca/content/pages/posts/fox-village-in-japan.md

 ---
 title: Optické měření tepu
-subtitle: Je to jenom marketing
+subtitle: Je to jenom marketing?
 excerpt: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
 The Shrines of Ise have been celebrated as the prototype of